 Go home and put a little food in your stomach.
-You haven't eaten since the night before and medicines don't sit well on an empty stomach.
+The medicines don't sit well on an empty stomach.
 Hydrate well to flush out your system.

 2. MEDS

 No narcotics needed!
 As soon as you got home or back to your hotel, you should start taking 600mg of Advil (Motrin or Ibuprofen) at the same time as 500mg of Tylenol (Extra Strength) every 4 hours while awake.
 These over-the-counter meds taken together work amazing when taken together.
 You can stop taking them any time you choose.